andrecrumedy/Data-Pipelines-Pocket-Reference/readme.md

 - AWS free trial allows up to 750 usage (running databases) per month.
 I belive this is one database running constantly

 > Amazon Redshift Set-up
 - Amazon Redshift is a free trial not included in AWS Account 12 month free-tier.
 This is set-up through the console.
 Once the Redshift services is set-up.
-A Amazon cluster will need to be provisioned.
+By defautl, you get a serverless cluster.
+For learning purposes I provisioned A Amazon cluster will need to be provisioned.
 I provisioned the lowest available setting with one node.
 The author does not provide any details on using the query editor or Redshift console.
 He defers to Amazon documentation.

 ## `Project Set-up`